Tanz0rz/haxe-fmod/docs/guides/callbacks-and-3d.md

 step.release();
 ```

-`FmodSound.onEvent` and `FmodManager.OnSongEvent` are the same mechanism on the facade's handles. `FmodManager.ClearAllCallbacks()` removes every handler at once.
+`FmodSound.onEvent` and `FmodManager.OnSongEvent` are the same mechanism on the handles of the helper class. `FmodManager.ClearAllCallbacks()` removes every handler at once.

 ### Programmer sounds